PacktPublishing/Embedded-Systems-Programming-with-Cxx/README.md

 The book covers the following exciting features:
 * Choose and set up the appropriate device and OS for a project
-* Create Yocto, Docker, CMake and Conan builds from the scratch
+* Create Yocto, Docker, CMake, Ninja and Conan builds from the scratch
 * Write clean, safe, cross-platform and reusable C++ code
 * Manipulate data, image and video using SQLite, OpenCV and GStreamer
 * Communicate your device to the world via Bluetooth, USB, Ethernet